 - Use our name ideas for travel, lifestyle or fashion blog.

+How do you start a blog if you are missing a hosting?
 Web hosting is like purchasing separate storage for your website.
+When exploring how to start a blog, understanding web hosting is fundamental.
 The hosting service provider will make sure the content of your blog is online there and is accessible for everyone on the Internet 24/7.

 There’s more to web hosting, but we don’t need to get technical here.

-So, where can you get web hosting?
+So, how do you start a blog and where do you get web hosting?
 Bluehost, Hostgator, Dreamhost, SiteGround, NameHero, and Hostinger – these are one of the popular ones to date.
 All of these are affordable with different prices and plans, and other features.
 You can get your hosting and domain from any of these you like, all of these are reliable.

 I usually recommend Bluehost because: